IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="overview"> </a>

 This section shows how the transactions/content modules of the profile are combined to address the use cases.
-The MHD Profile enables sharing of patient documents to, or from, mobile or constrained devices.
-Other IHE profiles, chiefly Cross-Enterprise Document Sharing (XDS), describe sharing of patient document in less constrained environments, and many of the concepts from those profiles are applicable to the MHD environment.
-For more informations on IHE Document Sharing, see Health Information Exchange: Enabling Document Sharing Using IHE Profiles White Paper.

 ### 1:XX.4.1 Concepts

+The DSUBm profile enables mobile subscriptons for documents.
-The subscription mechanism is very flexible and can be adapted to many use case depending on the type of subscription/notification used and the environment in which DSUBm is implemented.
+The subscription mechanism is very flexible and can be adapted to many use case depending on the type of subscription used and the environment in which DSUBm is implemented.
-In the following use cases are presented different subscription type such as patient dependent subscription, patient independent subscription, Folder subscription and other types.
+In the following use cases are presented different subscription type, such as patient dependent subscription, patient independent subscription, Folder subscription and other types.
-The use cases cover both mobile environment (MHDs) and non mobile environment such as MHD on FHIR and DUSB.
+The use cases cover both a fully mobile environment (MHDs) and an environment in which the main infrastructure is XDS.
-In the DUSB use cases (1:XX.4.2.5 Use Case \#5 and 1:XX.4.2.4 Use Case \#4) the DUSB and DSUBm coexists and both functionality are available to the users.
+In these use cases are presented also the possbility in which the DUSB and DSUBm coexists and both functionality are available to the users, but also the possibility to extend DSUB with DSUBm for mobile use.

 ### 1:XX.4.2 Use Cases

-#### 1:XX.4.2.1 Use Case \#1: Document Subscription for Mobile Device in MHDS Environment with patient indipendent subscription
+#### 1:XX.4.2.1 Use Case \#1: Document Subscription for mobile applications in MHDS Environment

-The availability of a document is notified to a mobile device.
+The availability of a document is notified to Hospital sistems, where the main sharing infrastructure is based on MHDS.

-##### 1:XX.4.2.1.1 Document Subscription for Mobile Device in MHDS Environment Use Case Description
+##### 1:XX.4.2.1.1 Document Subscription for mobile applications in MHDS Environment Use Case Description

 Mr. Smith, a cardiopathic patient, is hospitalized in the cardiology ward at the Goodcare General Hospital.
-Dr. Roose, who is the only doctor working in this ward prescribes some blood tests to decide which medicine is suitable for the patient.
+Dr. Roose, who is the only doctor working in this ward at that moment, prescribes some blood tests to decide which medicine is suitable for the patient.
 The medicine will be administrated by nurse Davis only after Dr. Roose ePrescription.

-In order to be notified when the laboratory report is ready, Dr. Roose submits a subscription for all the laboratory Report that will be produced with Mr. Smith as patient during the hospitalization.
+In order to be notified when the laboratory report is ready, the software of Dr. Roose submits a subscription for all the laboratory reports that will be produced for Mr. Smith  during his hospitalization.
-Meanwhile nurse Davis who is working only in the cardiology ward uses her tablet to subscribe for documents created by Dr.Roose.
+Meanwhile nurse Davis, that works in the cardiology ward, is waiting to receive the notification of the ePrescription on her tablet, to know what medication has to be given to her patients in her cardiology ward.

-When the laboratory has produced the report for Mr. Smith, Dr Roose is promptly notified and once downloaded and examinated the report can make an ePrescription for the correct medicine that is needed to be given to the patient.
+When the laboratory has produced the report for Mr. Smith, Dr Roose is promptly notified and, once downloaded and examinated the report, he can make an ePrescription for the correct medicine that is needed to be given to the patient.
-Once the ePrescription has been created another notification is sent to nurse Davis’s tablet.
+Once the ePrescription has been created a notification is sent to nurse Davis’s tablet.
 Now after downloading the ePrescription the nurse can give to Mr. Smith the drug that Dr. Roose prescribed.

 At the end of Mr. Smith hospitalization, the software of Dr Roose automatically does the unsubscription for the laboratory documents.

-In order to be notified when the laboratory report is ready, dr Roose submit a subscription for all the laboratory Report that will be produced while Mr Smith is hospitalized.
-Nurse Davis who is taking care of Mr Smith also uses her tablet to subscribe for ePrescriptions of the drugs that must be administered to the patient.

-In this way when the laboratory has produced the report for Mr Smith, Dr Roose is promptly notified and once downloaded and exminated the report can make an ePrescription for the correct medicine that is needed to be given to the patient.
-Once the ePrescription has been created a notification is also created and nurse Davis’s tablet receives the notification and once she has downloaded the ePrescription can give to Mr Smith the right drug.

-At the end of Mr Smith hospitalization, the software of Dr Roose automatically does the unsubscription for the laboratory documents.
-Nurse Davis from her tablet searches for the subscription and does the unsubscription.

-##### XX.4.2.1.2 Document Subscription for Mobile Device in MHDS Enviroment Process Flow
+##### XX.4.2.1.2 Document Subscription for mobile applications in MHDS Enviroment Process Flow

 <div>
 {%include usecase1-processflow.svg%}
 </div>
 <br clear="all">

-Figure 1:XX.4.2.1-1: Document Subscription for Mobile Device in MHDS Environment in DSUBm
+Figure 1:XX.4.2.1.2-1: Document Subscription for mobile applications in MHDS Environment in DSUBm

 **Pre-conditions**:

 The assumption is that systems share the information in a MHDS Environment.
+In the community is implemented a Central Infrastructure where the MHDS Registry is grouped by the Mobile Notification Publisher/Mobile Notification Broker.
+The sistems share and retrive the docuemnts by implementing MHD Document Source and/or MHD Docuemnt Consumer.

 **Main Flow**:

 1. The nurse tablet has already performed a subscription for documents produced in cardiology field in order to be update with all the document that involves the cardiology ward operability.
-(Mobile Subscription ITI-Y1, patient indipendent subscription with explicit AuthorPerson = Dr. Roose).
+(Mobile Subscription ITI-Y1, patient indipendent subscription).
 2. After requiring the blood tests to the Laboratory System the Hospital EHR perform a subscription to the Central Infrustructure in order to inform the Dr. Roose when the results will be available.
-(Mobile Subscription ITI-Y1, using the XDSSubmissionSet.IntendedRecipient = Dr. Roose).
+(Mobile Subscription ITI-Y1, indicating the patiente and the intendedRecipient).
 3. When the Laboratory System has completed the analysis the results are sent to the Central Infrastructure.
 (Provide Document Bundle ITI-65).
 4. The Central Infrastructure, having stored the metadata of the medical report, generates a message to inform the broker about the publication event. ([ITI-Y2] Mobile Publish)
 5. Since the  publication event of the medical report meets the subscription criteria performed by Hospital EHR the  Central Infrastructure will send a notification to the Hospital EHR. ([ITI-Y3] Mobile Notify)